specialdoom/docure-list/README.md

 ### components

+#### docure-list

-- _docure-list_ wrapper for _docure-list-item_
+- wrapper for docure-list-item

-- _docure-list-item_ to display title, description and and action related to the card
+#### docure-list-item

+- attributes:
+  - title:  string, max 30 chars
+  - description: string, max 330 chars

+- slots:
+  - one for displaying something despite the card like buttons or something else

 ### usage